aj7tt/aj7tt/README.md

 ## Hi there ! 👨‍💻

 I'm [Ajit](https://github.com/aj7tt), a passionate software developer based in Pune, India.
-I have a deep love for coding and a strong desire to explore new technologies, with a keen interest in machine learning, software development, and making the web accessible.
+I have a deep love for coding and a strong desire to explore new technologies.
 |

 You can also connect with me on [Twitter](https://twitter.com/aj7ttt),  [Dev.to](https://dev.to/aj7tt)